cayleygraph/cayley/docs/Contributing.md

 # Simply building Cayley

-If your version of Go < 1.13, you have to run:
+If your version of Go < 1.13, you need to run:

 ```
 export GO111MODULE=on